Alex Verdugo Player Props: Red Sox vs. Phillies

-The Boston Red Sox, including Alex Verdugo and his .575 slugging percentage over his past 10 games, take on starter Bailey Falter and the Philadelphia Phillies at Citizens Bank Park, Saturday at 7:15 PM ET.
+The Boston Red Sox, including Alex Verdugo and his .615 slugging percentage over his past 10 games, take on starting pitcher Taijuan Walker and the Philadelphia Phillies at Citizens Bank Park, Sunday at 1:35 PM ET.

+In his last appearance, he went 1-for-3 with a double against the Phillies.

 Alex Verdugo Game Info & Props vs. the Phillies